-First Friday: On Friday, September 7, from 5 - 8 pm, we will attend First Friday in the gallery section in Old City.
-We will go again on Friday, October 5, for those unable to attend in September.
+First Friday: On Friday, September 4, from 5 - 8 pm, we will attend First Friday in the gallery section in Old City.
+We may go again on Friday, October 2, for those unable to attend in September.
 Come to the first one if you can.
 For our itinerary, see below.

-The Music Department faculty present free concerts on many Monday nights.
+The Music Department faculty frequently present free concerts.
 See the department's website for details.

 The Art and Music Departments, and the Dance and Theatre Departments, have many student and faculty shows and recitals that you will want to see.

 The Westby Gallery shows faculty work and student work, and work of various guest artists.

 The College of Fine and Performing Arts website lists most faculty and many student performances.

 Please note: More than 10 people at a time is too large a group for a gallery.
 Split up into smaller groups, stay in touch by cell phone, and do your best to cover the stops on the itinerary.
 Here's my cell: (215) 704-0444.